raspberrypi/documentation/raspbian/applications/camera.md

 This document describes the use of the three Raspberry Pi camera applications as of January 8th 2015.

-There are three applications provided, `raspistill`, `raspivid` and `raspistillyuv`. `raspistill` and `raspistillyuv` are very similar and are intended for capturing images, `raspivid` is for capturing video.
+There are three applications provided, `raspistill`, `raspivid`, and `raspistillyuv`. `raspistill` and `raspistillyuv` are very similar and are intended for capturing images, `raspivid` is for capturing video.

 All the applications are command line driven, written to take advantage of the mmal API which runs over OpenMAX.
 The mmal API provides an easier to use system than that presented by OpenMAX.
 Note that mmal is a Broadcom specific API used only on Videocore 4 systems.